swizzlevixen/Mac-Server-Reliability/README.md

 ## Automatically log in on startup

 Due to the nature of the apps that I'm using on this server, the Mac needs to run with a user logged in.
-This is accomplished with **System Settings > Users & Groups > Automatically log in as…** and select the user `admin`.
+This is accomplished with **System Settings > Users & Groups > Automatically log in as…** and select the user.
 Note that [FileVault must be disabled](https://support.apple.com/guide/mac-help/a-login-window-start-mac-mchlp1158/15.0/mac/15.0) for automatic login to be available.
 Yes, that's less secure, but this Mac lives in an equipment rack in my home, and if someone we don't trust has physical access to that machine, we have bigger problems.

 ## Energy Settings